miklevin/MikeLev.in/_posts/2024-10-21-local-ai-awareness-training.md

 summary statistics of conversation history, so you can see a histogram with number of interactions with each role, system, user and assistant, go up.

+## Teaching AI Apps: A Day of Trial and Discovery

+And so it is with that background I show just a few snippets of conversation with mostly ChatGPT o1-preview and (now plain old) 4o to give a sense of teaching an LLM what it can do in an app.
+It was indeed a rabbit-hole that consumed the whole day more-or-less.
+But it was worth it for a few reasons.

+- It pumps-up the ***"ghost in the machine"*** feeling
+- It demonstrates even small local LLMs can execute functions
+- It creates the data-stream to teach the LLM how to use the app

+## Preparing for a Future Where AI Can Take Over Software Tasks

+Remember, an ultimate goal here is not just to have an LLM in the loop to assist the human user with using the software.
+It is to prepare for when (whatever LLM you plug in, local or not) is smart enough to take over using the software to achieve what you're trying to achieve on any request merely by asking it to do so.
+After watching users use the software for a few thousand hours, what won't it be able to do better than the human?

+---

+**Me**: Some random prompting about keeping the LLM's attempts in-sync with permitted commands in the system.

-Here’s an **eloquent JSON expression** of each CRUD operation that mirrors the **MiniDataAPI code**, ensuring that the transition between JSON and Python is seamless and intuitive.
+**o1-preview**: Here’s an **eloquent JSON expression** of each CRUD operation that mirrors the **MiniDataAPI code**, ensuring that the transition between JSON and Python is seamless and intuitive.
 Each JSON example contains a **command, target, arguments**, and **expected output**, structured in a way that resembles the corresponding Python code.

 ---